DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Source: Wikipedia

-The Eurocopter X3 is a girodyne, a hybrid between a helicopter and a plane.
-Concretely, when hovering, the aircraft is piloted like a helicopter, whereas in flight it can be converted into an airplane by flying horizontally.
+The Eurocopter X3 is a girodyne, a hybrid between a helicopter and an airplane.
+In concrete terms, when hovering, it can be flown like a helicopter, while in flight, it can be converted into an airplane by flying horizontally.

-Eurocopter therefore launched the X3 programme with the sole aim of conducting aeronautical demonstrations, as opposed to producing a new aircraft in series.
+Eurocopter therefore launched the X3 program with the sole intention of carrying out aeronautical demonstrations, as opposed to mass-producing a new aircraft.

-The Eurocopter X3 is a combination of two aircrafts because :
+The Eurocopter X3 is a combination of two aircraft:

-• It has a main rotor driven by an engine to ensure vertical movements, like a helicopter.
+• It has an engine-driven main rotor for vertical movement, like a helicopter.

 • Its traction (horizontal movement) is maintained by one or more engines, similar to that of an airplane.

-One of the peculiarities of the Eurocopter is that it has no rear rotor, replaced by two turboprop engines fixed on short wings, allowing high accelerations.
-In addition, the propellers are positioned so that these accelerations are horizontal.
-Braking is also much more effective than on conventional helicopters.
-It is the main transmission box that drives both the main rotor and the two turboprop engines.
+One of the special features of the Eurocopter is that it has no tail rotor, replaced by two turboprop engines mounted on short wings, enabling high acceleration.
+What’s more, the propellers are positioned so that acceleration is horizontal.
+Braking is also far more efficient than on conventional helicopters.
+The main gearbox drives both the main rotor and the two turboprop engines.

 The first flights of the Eurocopter X3 took place in September 2010 in the south of France (Istres-Le Tubé air base 125).

 The Eurocopter X3 can accommodate two people and weighs 5,200 kilograms.
-The uses envisaged are rescue and search missions, but it will never be put into service or used for air transport.
+It is intended to be used for rescue and search missions, but will never be put into service or used for air transport.

 Source: Wikipedia